entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 # Character List: 1-691 from Zhu Y. et al. (2022), 692-695 from Cui et al. (in review)

+> Character 450 of Zhu Y. et al. (2022) is deleted due to the redundancy.

 ## Skeletal tissues

 1. Tessellate prismatic calcified cartilage: (0) absent; (1) present.